Battle of Mount Harriet: Background

-That same night (5-6 June), a British Gazelle helicopter, (no. XX377 of 656 Squadron) that was bringing forward communications equipment for the advance of the 5th Infantry Brigade was shot down in friendly fire incident by a Sea Dart missile launched by HMS Cardiff, all four men in the helicopter were killed.
+That same night (5–6 June), a British Gazelle helicopter, XX377 of 656 Squadron, which was transporting communications equipment to support the planned advance of the 5th Infantry Brigade, supported by 42 CDO through Harriet and Williams, was shot down in a friendly fire incident by a Sea Dart missile launched from HMS Cardiff.
+All four personnel on board were killed.